 KGE's mortgage prohibits additional first mortgage bonds from being issued (except in connection with certain refundings) unless KGE's net earnings before income taxes and before provision for retirement and depreciation of property for a period of 12 consecutive months within 15 months preceding the issuance are not less than either two and one-half times the annual interest charges on, or 10% of the principal amount of, all KGE first mortgage bonds outstanding after giving effect to the proposed issuance.
 In addition, the issuance of bonds is subject to limitations based upon the amount of bondable property additions.
-As of December 31, 2000, approximately \$242 million principal amount of additional KGE first mortgage.
+As of December 31, 2000, approximately \$242 million principal amount of additional KGE first mortgage bonds could be issued under the most restrictive provisions in the mortgage.